 In 2012, I was honoured to join greats like Sir Tim Berners-Lee, Martha Lane-Fox and Sir Jony Ive when I was voted into the coveted BIMA Digital Hall of Fame for my contributions to UX, helping drive research and design in the field over the last two decades.

-With a newfound interest in Artificial Intelligence (AI), I now divide my free time between family and working on my debut book, which explores – with a nerdy sci-fi twist – how our species can develop a future in which AI and humans work together for the common good, and not against one another.
+With a newfound interest in Artificial Intelligence (AI), I now divide my free time between family and working on my debut book, which looks at lessons from history and the fictional futures of sci-fi to develop a “future-back” approach to Artificial Intelligence problem-solving, with the aim of securing a healthy, human-centred relationship with AI.